Barksdale Hamlett: World War II

 Following the attack on Pearl Harbor, Hamlett was recruited to be corps artillery executive for II Corps.
 In 1942 he landed with the 1st Infantry Division on Arzew Beach near Oran, Morocco during the Allied invasion of North Africa.
 Drawing on his experience as an instructor at Fort Sill, he helped reorganize the previously ineffective corps artillery, helping mold it into a decisive arm.
 It was particularly noted for its ability to mass concentrated fire at the Battle of El Guettar.

 In July 1943, Hamlett was transferred back to Washington, D.C. at the request of now-Lieutenant General McNair.
 As commander of Army Ground Forces, McNair was responsible for training all stateside divisions, corps, and armies in preparation for deployment overseas, and he requisitioned combat-experienced officers from all branches to develop the training curricula and supervise the tests.
 At Army Ground Force Headquarters, Hamlett's first assignment was to write the manual on corps artillery doctrine, based on his observations in North Africa.
 He remained at Army Ground Forces as assistant G-3 until September 1944.

 When his mentor McNair was killed on an inspection tour in France, Hamlett immediately secured assignment as division artillery commander for the John L. Pierce's 16th Armored Division, in which role he was promoted to colonel.
-The division saw light action in Germany and advanced into Czechoslovakia, liberating Pilsen before being ordered to halt short of Prague.
+The division saw light action in Germany and advanced into Czechoslovakia, liberating Plzeň before being ordered to halt short of Prague.
 The division withdrew to Sudeten mountains, where Hamlett became the military governor of a district containing 187 towns and villages.
 Following the German surrender, the 16th Armored Division was inactivated and its artillery elements were folded into the 190th Field Artillery Group, a unit selected for the invasion of Japan.
 Hamlett was group commander for one month before Japan capitulated and he was transferred to the 15th Army Group to help write the after battle reports of World War II.

 After the war, Hamlett spent a year of study at the École Militaire in Paris, France and graduated from the École supérieure de guerre in 1946, before returning to the United States to serve as director of the Gunnery Department at Fort Sill.
 He was a student at the National War College from 1948 to 1949.